 These sentiments are particularly pertinent at a time when political aspirants are jockeying for selection as party candidates ahead of local and national elections in just a few months' time.

 At the emir's palace, a horn is sounded as he enters the inner royal chamber.

-A succession of local dignitaries approach him, now seated on his golden crown, to pay their respects.
+A succession of local dignitaries approach him, now seated on his golden throne, to pay their respects.